meeshkan/unmock.github.io/docs/expectations.md

 ### `UnmockRequest`

-An `UnmockRequest` is an [Sinon matcher](https://sinonjs.org/releases/v7.4.1/matchers/) with the following fields, all of which are optional:
+An `UnmockRequest` is an [Sinon matcher](https://sinonjs.org/releases/v7.4.1/matchers/) with the following fields, all of which are optional.

 ```javascript
 {